hannobraun/flott/README.md

-# Flott - Motion Control Toolkit
+# Flott - Motion Control in Rust

 ## About